AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/introduction.md

 ## Custom domain names and bring your own CDNs {#byo-cdn}

-AEM as a Cloud Service offers a built-in content delivery network (CDN) service, but also lets you BYO (Bring Your Own) CDN to use with AEM.
+AEM as a Cloud Service offers a built-in CDN (Content Delivery Network) service, but also lets you BYO (Bring Your Own) CDN to use with AEM.
 Custom domains can be installed either in the AEM-managed CDN or a CDN you manage.

 * Cloud Manager manages custom domain names and certificates installed in the AEM-managed CDN.
 * Custom domain names and certificates installed in a BYO CDN are managed directly within that CDN.